The History of Ocean Way

 Few recording studios are synonymous with greatness.
-Prized by artists and producers for their unmatched acoustics, unrivaled gear, and the recordings they helped shape, the rooms inside 6050 Sunset Boulevard in Hollywood are such places.
+Prized by artists and producers for their unmatched acoustics and unrivaled gear, the rooms inside 6050 Sunset Boulevard in Hollywood are such places.

-Now captured as a UAD plug-in with Ocean Way Studios Deluxe, these studios have helped define nearly seven decades of recorded music.
+Now captured as a UAD plug-in with Ocean Way Studios Deluxe, these studios have helped shape nearly seven decades of recorded music.
 Here, we showcase their rich history and the artists they hosted.

 Universal Recording

-With his last Chicago design at 46 E. Walton Street, Putnam advanced studio construction techniques to great heights, including the first dedicated reverb chambers.
 By the mid 1950s, Putnam owned and operated the largest and most successful independent recording studio in the country.
 Universal generated hit records from rhythm and blues artists such as Muddy Waters, Bo Diddley, and Chuck Berry.
 Putnam hosted bandleaders and composers such as Duke Ellington, Count Basie, Stan Kenton and Dizzy Gillespie.
-Artists Ella Fitzgerald, Nat King Cole, Sarah Vaughan and Frank Sinatra all became his regulars, all associated with various labels.
+Artists like Ella Fitzgerald, Nat King Cole, Sarah Vaughan and Frank Sinatra all became his regulars.

 M.T.
 “Bill” Putnam listening to playback with Nat King Cole, Universal Recording